Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 ## Mixins

-Our `scss/mixins/` directory has a ton of mixins that power parts of Boosted and can also be used across your own project.
+Our `scss/mixins/` directory has a ton of mixins that power parts of OUDS Web and can also be used across your own project.

 ### Color schemes